CSU Policy: Parental Leave

 APPLICATION OF THIS POLICY

 This policy applies to all Eligible Employees (as defined below).
-It does not apply to classified employees, whose leave benefits are specified by the State of Colorado Department of Personnel and Administration.
+It does not apply to state classified employees whose leave benefits are specified by the State of Colorado Department of Personnel and Administration.

 DEFINITIONS USED IN THIS POLICY

-Eligible Employee: Academic Faculty, Administrative Professionals, Post-Doctoral Fellows, Veterinary Interns and Clinical Psychology Interns with an appointment of at least half-time (50%) or greater who are benefits-eligible and who satisfy the eligibility requirements for short term disability (STD) are eligible for Parental Leave.
-(For eligibility requirements, see the STD benefit program rules in the CSU Cost Share Faculty and Administrative Professional Privileges and Benefits Summary Plan (SPD) booklet.
-A Parent need not be found medically incapacitated for purposes of using Parental Leave, but must still meet STD benefits program eligibility requirements).
+Eligible Employee: Academic Faculty, Administrative Professionals, Post-Doctoral Fellows, Veterinary Interns and Clinical Psychology Interns with an appointment of at least half-time (50%) or greater who are benefits-eligible are eligible for Parental Leave.
 An employee is not an Eligible Employee during any period in which the employee is not in regular, paid employment status (for example, during a sabbatical or other such absence), and Parental Leave is not applicable to 9-month appointees during summer session appointments.

-Parent: As used herein, a “Parent” means an Eligible Employee who is the birth parent or non-birth parent of a child, including the child’s mother or father, or the spouse, domestic partner or civil union partner of either, at the time that the leave period commences (and for as long as the leave is eligible to continue).
-An employee becomes a Parent of a child for purposes of this policy at the time of the child’s birth or placement for adoption.
-Foster care placement is not included within this definition.
+Parent: As used herein, a “Parent” means an Eligible Employee who is the child’s biological Parent, Adoptive Parent, certified foster Parent, or guardian or a spouse, domestic Partner or civil union Partner of an Eligible Employee who is a Parent, at the time that the leave period commences (and for as long as the leave is eligible to continue).
+An employee becomes a Parent for purposes of this policy on the date of their child’s birth, placement for adoption or certified foster care.

 POLICY STATEMENT